rwaples/Copenhagen/Files/day1.md

 According to its website *ANGSD is a software for analyzing next generation sequencing data.
 The software can handle a number of different input types from mapped reads to imputed genotype probabilities.
 Most methods take genotype uncertainty into account instead of basing the analysis on called genotypes.
 This is especially useful for low and medium depth data.
 The software is written in C++ and has been used on large sample sizes.
 This program is not for manipulating BAM/CRAM files, but solely a tool to perform various kinds of analysis.
 We recommend the excellent program SAMtools for outputting and modifying bamfiles.*

-Please make sure to follow the instructions [here](../Files/preparation.md) before running these examples.
+Please make sure to follow the instructions on the main page before running these examples.

 --------------------------------------------------------------------------